 - Call Undertaking LA at 323-446-2233 and notify us that a death has occurred.

 - We will ask you if you have a nurse, signing doctor, or hospice representative information.
-This is imperative to us being able to legally pick up the body.
+This is imperative in order for us to legally pick up the body.

 - We will then ask if you are ready for us to come to your home.
 We encourage you to take your time to be with your loved one, and assure you that except in rare circumstances, you will be perfectly fine to sit with the body.
 You can call us back whenever you are ready for us to come out.
 Please be aware our average pick-up time is between 90 minutes and two hours.

 - A Director will follow-up with you about setting up time for an arrangement.
 We usually suggest doing them the next day so that you have some time to process everything.

 - We do all our arrangements by phone and they take about 20-30 minutes.
 It will consist of collecting all necessary information to complete a Death Certificate.
 This is necessary in order to have permission from the State to cremate or bury a body.
 This will also be the time that you and your Director can discuss what kind of service you would like.
 Burials take longer to plan as it will require you visiting Joshua Tree to pick out your plot and at least 3-5 days advance notice to dig the grave.
 Things to have on hand at the time of the arrangement that you may not know easily will be Social Security number, Date of Birth, Name of Decedent's Father and Mother including the State they were born in.

 - After the arrangement concludes, the Director will email all necessary forms to you.
 We use an electronic signature program that allows you to easily sign and send them back within minutes.